 Places to See in the Granville Area

 Granville has many interesting places to see.
-Here are 12 things to see while you are visiting us:
+Here are a few things to see while you are visiting us:

 In Granville Village and Township